Developer Guide

 Alternative 1 (current choice): Create a

-class with private constructor and static factory methods to store either theALL
+Selectionclass with private constructor and static factory methods to store either theALLflag or theIndex.- Pros: Disallows

 - Pros: Disallows